OpenGHz/Imitate-All/README_DataCollection.md

 #### Explanation of Parameters

-  - --`robot-path`: path to the robot yaml file used to instantiate the robot
+  - `--robot-path`: path to the robot yaml file used to instantiate the robot
-  - --`fps`: frames per second
+  - `--root`: root directory where the dataset will be stored locally at `{root}/{repo_id}`, defaulting to `data`
-  - --`root`: root directory where the dataset will be stored locally at `{root}/{repo_id}`
+  - `--repo-id`: dataset identifier, defaulting to `raw/example`
-  - --`repo-id`: dataset identifier
+  - `--fps`: frames per second
-  - --`warmup-time-s`: number of seconds before starting data collection
+  - `--num-episodes`: number of episodes to record
-  - --`num-frames-per-episode`: number of frames for data recording for each episode
+  - `--start-episode`: index of the first episode to record
-  - --`reset-time-s`: number of seconds for resetting the environment after each episode
+  - `--warmup-time-s`: number of seconds before starting data collection
-  - --`num-episodes`: number of episodes to record
+  - `--num-frames-per-episode`: number of frames for data recording for each episode
-  - --`start-episode`: index of the first episode to record
+  - `--reset-time-s`: number of seconds for resetting the environment after each episode
-  - --`num-image-writers-per-camera`: number of threads writing the frames as png images on disk, per camera
+  - `--num-image-writers-per-camera`: number of threads writing the frames as png images on disk, per camera

 #### Key Descriptions